 - a real experience from your work

-- a surprising connection between ideas
+- an unexpected connection between ideas

-Continue Your Upgrade in Conscience
+Continue Your Next Upgrade in Conscience

 Join the newsletter and continue exploring how clear thinking and ethical use of technology can evolve together.